-Phil works freelance and on a voluntary basis communicating ideas, advice & guidance on motivation, change, sustainability & the environment following his successful career in UK Government service.
+Phil works freelance and on a voluntary "expenses only" basis communicating ideas, advice & guidance on motivation, change, sustainability & the environment following his successful career in UK Government service.

-He is engaged on a wide range of activities including writing, freelance photography (especially portraiture), website editing, and communicating sustainability issues including as Chairman of Saltford Environment Group.
+He is engaged on a wide range of activities including writing, freelance photography (especially portraiture and landscapes), website editing, and communicating sustainability issues including as Chairman of Saltford Environment Group.

 Through his management and policy development/publicity roles for the Department of Energy (in the 1980s and 90s) and the Government Office for the South West as Regional Energy Efficiency Officer and Senior Policy Adviser (climate change, resource efficiency and sustainable development), Phil Harding has built up a considerable knowledge of sustainability issues and also an extensive network of professional contacts that he knows to be reliable and effective in their individual areas of expertise.